robdodson/robdodson.me/src/posts/your-home-is-a-virtual-power-plant.md

 ---
 title: Why I'm turning my home into a virtual power plant
 date: 2022-04-08
+description: A group of startups are making it possible for consumers to pool their resources and act as nodes in virtual power plants.
+This makes the grid smarter and more resilient, while also rewarding the consumers with financial incentives.
+socialImage: /images/virtual-lightbulb.jpg
 tags:
   - climate
   - demand response
   - smart home
   - virtual power plant
+  - ohmconnect
 ---

 On September 9th 2020, I woke up to find that the sky outside of my window looked like this: